woohyunjng/discord.py-components/README.md

 ```

 ## Docs
-[The docs](https://discord-buttons.readthedocs.io/) can contain lot of spelling mistakes, grammar errors so if there is a problem please create an issue!
+[The docs](https://discord-components.readthedocs.io/) can contain lot of spelling mistakes, grammar errors so if there is a problem please create an issue!

 ## Features
-+ Send, Edit button messages
++ Send, Edit discord components
-+ Get button click event!
++ Get components interact event!
 + Supports discord.ext.commands

 ## Helps